MonicahKoina/book-blogs_hub/README.md

 6. Smooth animations using GSAP

 **Technologies Used**
-1. HTML5
-2. CSS3
-3. JavaScript (Vanilla)
-4. JSON
+1. Vanilla JavaScript – For dynamic interactivity
-5. GSAP (GreenSock Animation Platform)
+2. GSAP (GreenSock Animation Platform) – For animations
+3. HTML & CSS – For structuring and styling the blog
+4. JSON – For storing and retrieving blog post data